Type checks and casts

 A warning appears for the cast in the last line.
 The compiler can't fully check it at runtime and provides no guarantee that the values in the map are

-To avoid unchecked casts, you can redesign the program structure: in the example above, there you could use interfaces
+To avoid unchecked casts, you can redesign the program structure.
+In the example above, you could use the

-DictionaryWriter<T> with type-safe implementations for different types.
-You can introduce reasonable abstractions to move unchecked casts from calling code to the implementation details.
+DictionaryWriter<T> interfaces with type-safe implementations for different types.
+You can introduce reasonable abstractions to move unchecked casts from the call site to the implementation details.
 Proper use of generic variance can also help.

-For generic functions, using reified type parameters makes the casts such as
+For generic functions, using reified type parameters makes casts like

 arg as T checked, unless